The Babbler and the Balance Keeper

 Perfect obedience does not question!

-Body still, her eyes darted, scanning the area around her, searching out each face for the bent of their attention.
+Body still, her eyes scanned the area around her, searching out each face for the bent of their attention.
 Narrowed eyes or clenched fists.
 Disapproving frowns or curious stares.
-But all around Quincy, not a keeper dared to lift her head.
-Even the older girls kept their eyes fixed on their worn boots, as though Calix’s fate would befall them too with one illicit glance.
+But not a keeper dared to lift her head.
+Even the older girls kept their gazes fixed on their worn boots, as though Calix’s fate would befall them too with one illicit glance.

 Nothing.

 Nothing but the crooked crests of crimson-edged dunes, stretching as far as the eye could see from the sheer cliff where they stood.
-Once, the priest assured them, there had been cities full of people not so different from them.
+Long ago, the priest liked to warn, there had been cities full of people not so different from them.
 Now there was only sand.
-Hungry sand that had devoured the rest of the world and was coming to swallow them.
+Hungry sand that had devoured the rest of the world and was coming to devour them.

 It must be as hungry as she was.